 At the same time, you do not forget that Node.js is the platform that is perfect for fulfilling specific needs, and there are also situations when you’d rather turn to other tools.

-We’ll talk about it in the following chapters.
+We’ll talk about it in the following parts of this article.

-Chat development would be a perfect use case for learning for a beginner in backend web design.
-As simple as chats are, to develop them the programmer would use many paradigms that run in other Node.js applications.
+Chat development would be a perfect use case for learning for a newbie in backend web design.
+As simple as chats are, to create them the developer would use many paradigms that run in other Node.js applications.

 As for why Node js?
 Well, essentially, modern-day chats are multi-user applications that experience heavy traffic, intensive data exchange, they run across many types of devices, and chatbots are now so popular, they’re used practically by every other web application.

-Node Js allows pushing database writes off to the side to postpone dealing with them later.
+Node Js allows postponing database writes and dealing with them later.
 You will proceed as if they were successful, and that would allow dealing to shorten the queue of data input.

 Databases become bottlenecks if you receive huge loads of concurrent data.
 Node js handles loads of connections easily, but database access oftentimes would be a blocking operation.